The Future Of Gaming

 It seems today that gamers have become so jaded to anything new in gaming, to the point where it seems most gamers barely have any idea what can be improved on.
 Of course every gen the developers always seem to surprise us with something new and something we never expected.
 So Let’s go over the plenty of ways the developers can improve gaming next generation with more hardware power at their disposal.

 Let’s get this out of the way first, graphics are not simply how a game looks or the visuals.
 Graphics refers solely to the technology used to produce the visuals, meaning when talking about graphics a statement like “it looks good” has no place.
-We’re talking the mechanics, the poly count, the types or lighting, etc.
+We’re talking the mechanics, the poly count, the types or lighting, etc. The type of servers used for the game also drastically affects the graphics.
+For instance, if you choose one of the servers from Minecraft Server List. due to the excellent quality of the servers, the graphics also looks very appealing.

 Now then, this is a simple topic.
 Really there’s only a little room to improve, we were on the edge of photo realism with Crysis 1, and there’s a short distance to the ceiling.
 However it’s still a distance.
 So what can be improved?
 For starters textures need a whole lot of improving, even the best texture mods still can be improved on until we have photo realism.
 Next with have object quality, essentially the number of polys.
 Console developers used a trick this gen labeled as ‘Optimizations’ where they created high-poly character models, and put a lot of detail in the immediate playable area while the rest of the objects were about as detailed as PS2 games.
 With more power means more of the environment can have more detail, as well as breakthroughs in Tessellation will help, making round objects look round.
 Also obviously there’s improvements to be made in lighting as well.
+Choose the right Minecraft server list to pick your server from before you play the game.

 Nothing kills the immersion of a game then to see stiff NPC’s with clearly canned animations for specific actions.
 Developers need to work on making the animations blend together and generally look smoother.
 This will especially help in 3rd person games, and imagine Assassin’s Creed with better animation that flows together better, or fighting games going from one move to another will be seamless, same with sports.
 As well as facial animations, there’s plenty of room for improvement that will only help the immersion of games.